Readers Question: I’m a bit perplexed by US Debt figures

 The debt was being paid in the 1920s because the economy was expanding.
 In a period of economic growth, the government will automatically receive more tax revenues (people pay more income tax and expenditure tax).
 Therefore, the government will receive more tax and it needs to spend less on unemployment benefits.
 Therefore, the government should be reducing its borrowing during a boom period like the 1920s.

 The recession was not caused by reducing the value of the debt.
 See: causes of great depression

 In the 1930s, debt increased significantly.
 This increase in debt was caused by the great depression (tax receipts fell, government spending increased).

-In a recession, with a rise in private sectors saving, it is essential the government spend more.
+In a recession, with a rise in private sectors saving, it is essential the government to spend more.
 The government can borrow without causing crowding out because the private sectors want to save and buy government bonds.
-If anything, US should have borrowed more in the 1930s and provided greater fiscal stimulus to reduce the mass unemployment and continued recession.
+If anything, US should have borrowed more in the 1930s and provided a greater fiscal stimulus to reduce the mass unemployment and continued recession.

 In the 1950s and 1960s, a long period of economic expansion enabled debt to fall.

 In recent years, US debt has increased sharply because

 - Recession of 2008 / 09